gearglow/ReptiliaWithATwist/The List.md

 Charlie leaned forward excitedly.
 "Ooh, are those Ukrainian Ironbelly?
 Ooh, and Hebridean Black?"
 He added, catching sight of Robbie's ensemble.
 "Where did you find these?"

 "My family's storage vault," Elysia answered.
-"I got curious after everything last year, and first day back Robbie and I went to Gringotts to see if there was anything interesting.
-Found a bunch of clothes, my parents' and grandparents' journals, and even a trunk!
-I think that was an experiment of my grandmum's, actually."
+"I got curious after everything last year, so first day back Robbie and I went to Gringotts to see if there was anything interesting.
+Found a bunch of clothes, my parents' and grandparents' journals, and a few other odds and ends.
+It's nice to have clothes that actually fit."

 Ron had made his way over finally, having replaced his jaw.
 "Well, you look great, mate," he said, clapping Elysia on the back.
-"Been awhile since I've seen you so happy."

 "Lunch is ready, everyone!
 Please help carry it all out!"
 Mrs. Weasley called, appearing from the Kitchen.
 "Oh, hello, dears.
 We're eating out in the garden; there's too many to fit comfortably inside."